Kattis/problem-package-format/spec/problem_package_format.md

 An interaction protocol consists of a series of lines starting with `>` and `<`.
 Lines starting with `>` signify an output from the submission to the output validator, while `<` signify an input from the output validator to the submission.

-A sample test case may have only an `.interaction` file without a corresponding `.in` and `.ans` file.
+A sample test case may have just an `.interaction` file without a corresponding `.in` and `.ans` file.
 However, if either of a `.in` or a `.ans` file is present the other one must also be present.
 Unlike `.in` and `.ans` files for non-interactive problem, interactive `.in` and `.ans` files are not meant to be displayed in the problem statement.
 If you want to provide files related to interactive problems (such as testing tools or input files) you can use [attachments](#attachments).